Embracing Founder Mode: When to Stay in the Weeds

 What does Founder Mode really mean?

-• Being so involved that your team thinks you’re crazy
+- Being so involved that your team thinks you're crazy…until it works.

 Your deep involvement isn't a weakness.
 Your speed to decision making, your clarity of the market, your fight for velocity.
 It's your superpower.
 Your obsession with details isn't micromanagement.
 It's how you build something truly great.
 And non-founders can rarely deliver that on your behalf.